DrCausa/guiencoder/README.md

 # guiencoder.sk
 guiencoder is a skript made to generate the code of an inventory in minecraft.
-Naturally, the code will include all the objects inside it with their respective attributes.<b>
+Naturally, the code will include all the objects inside it with their respective attributes.<br>
 Do you need to see how to use it in-game?
 You can watch the <a href="https://youtu.be/NTQKm2ngiqs">tutorial</a> to find out.

 #### Required Plugins: